joe052/py-algorithms/quizzes/quiz1.md

 **Question 1: Variables and Data Types**
 *   **Part A:**  What is a variable in Python?
 Explain in your own words.

+its a place for holding data to later usage

 *   **Part B:**  Give three different examples of assigning a value to a variable.
 Each example should use a different data type (e.g., integer, string, boolean).
 Include comments to explain what each variable represents.

 **Question 2: Arithmetic Operators**